Murders of Neta Sorek and Kristine Luken: Responses

-Kay Wilson is now an international writer and speaker.
+Kay Wilson is an international writer and speaker.
 She speaks for the Israeli advocacy agency Stand With Us and for One Family Together, an Israeli NGO that helps Israeli victims of Palestinian terrorism.
 She has since grown attached to Orthodox Judaism, saying "It was interesting how I evolved religiously after the attack.
 I had always seen myself as an Israeli more than a Jew.
 After the attack, I became convinced I was attacked because I was a Jew, and consequently I began to identify more with Judaism".
 She has since began to practice the Jewish customs of lighting Shabbat candles and keeping kosher.

-Kay Wilson helped found and grow the organization Yellow Brick Road, whose purpose is "to promote the concepts of personal, social and environmental responsibility" in an after-school program in Palestinian refugee camps.
+Kay Wilson helped found and grow the organization Yellow Brick Road, whose purpose is "to promote the concepts of personal, social and environmental responsibility" via an after-school program in Palestinian refugee camps.

 In an interview in 2020, Wilson explained, "By me owning, directing and limiting my rage towards only the guilty and not blaming everyone, I have become friends with many Arabs, Muslims and Palestinians.
 Ironically, it was people from these communities who reached out to me, thanking me for not blaming them and even asking what they can do to help."

 U.S. criminal complaint

-In April 2017, U.S. prosecutors filed a criminal complaint against Fatafta and Ghanimat at the U.S. District Court for the District of Columbia, charging them with murdering a U.S. national outside the United States.
+In April 2017, U.S. prosecutors filed a criminal complaint against Fatfata and Ghanimat at the U.S. District Court for the District of Columbia, charging them with murdering a U.S. national outside the United States.